 Are you one of those online users that purposely does not click on any links that appear to have been bought?
-Do you pay little attention to paid advertisements that show up in your social media feeds, mobile applications, and Google search results?
+Do you pay little attention to paid advertisements that show up in your social media feeds and paid search?
 If so, that’s perfectly okay, and even normal.

 However, as a business owner, you must realize that paid advertisements can still be worthwhile.
 Not every online user is keen on deciphering between paid search results and those that rank organically.
 Studies of consumer behaviors have proven this to be true, especially since paid advertisements are not always “in your face” and obviously identified.